 Public Meetings will be held in person at the physical meeting location stated above.
 Members of the public are welcomed to attend the meetings.
 Facial coverings are recommended.

 For access to the meeting agendas please visit www.miamilakes-fl.gov/agenda.

-Committee meetings will resume to full capacity inside Council Chambers starting in June.
+Committee meetings resumed to full capacity inside Council Chambers in June 2021.
 Members of the public attending these public meetings are encouraged to wear a mask but will not be required to do so.
 Physical quorum will be required for all committee meetings, the meetings will continue to be live streamed on the Town’s website and social media outlets.